 “Instead of working with Tribes to overcome the lack of residential mail delivery on reservations, or working to cut down the over 100 miles some voters have to travel to register to vote, the Montana Legislature took away options Native Americans depend on to vote.
 This injunction will protect these options until they are found unconstitutional.” said NARF Staff Attorney Jacqueline De León.

 The injunction would protect voting rights for 2022.
-“Rural tribal communities across the seven reservations in Montana depend on election day registration and ballot assistance to participate in elections, so if the state began implementing these laws, they would deny many Native Americans the right to vote in the upcoming 2022 midterm elections,” said Kelty.
+“Rural tribal communities across the seven reservations in Montana depend on election day registration and ballot assistance to participate in elections, so if the state began implementing these laws, they would deny many Native Americans the right to vote in the upcoming 2022 midterm elections,” said Blencke.

 April 2022: Injunction Granted